 Subashini is Adjunct Professor at Pacific University teaching arts advocacy and has served as a member of the Portland Art Museum's Teacher Advisory Council (2018 - 2021).
 She has also been a Young Audiences teaching artist since 2010 and has offered innovative School Assemblies, residencies, and workshops to K-12 students across the Portland Metropolitan area.
 Subashini was invited as a featured guest artist at the 2022 American College Dance Association's Northwest Regional Conference and as an Artist-in-Residence at University of Oregon, Eugene in March 2022.
 She will be a guest artist at Middlebury College collaborating and co-creating a new piece with the Dance Company of Middlebury to premier in January 2023.

-Ganesan is a member of the Teacher Advisory Council of the Portland Art Museum and is a Community Advisory Committee member of the Interstate Firehouse Cultural Center’s (IFCC).
-She serves as a Board of Director for the James F. & Marion L. Miller Foundation and the Portland Parks Foundation.
+Subashini is an active Community Advisory Committee member of the Interstate Firehouse Cultural Center and serves as a board member for the James F. & Marion L. Miller Foundation and the Portland Parks Foundation.

 Additional guest facilitators may include other teaching artists, school faculty or staff, Young Audiences staff, and more!